 This article is a guest post by Melanie Deardorff

 As a health and wellness pro, I bet you educate clients on the benefits of taking a holistic approach to a healthy lifestyle.
 (Integrated, multi-faceted and well-rounded, but never striving for well-balanced perfection since we know that proves to be futile.)
-Did you know a holistic approach on Twitter works well, too?
+Did you know a holistic approach on Twitter works well to grow your health and wellness business, too?

-Six months later, my followers have doubled and my blog’s benefiting from the exposure of my ramped-up and more strategic tweeting … but more important than these things is that I’m having more fun on Twitter than ever before and am meeting and interacting with some amazing people!
+Six months later, my followers have doubled and my blog is benefiting from the exposure of my ramped-up and more strategic tweeting … but more important than these things is that I’m having more fun on Twitter than ever before and am meeting and interacting with some amazing people!

 - Put effort and creativity into setting up your Twitter page.
 After reviewing hundreds of health coaches’ Twitter pages, I found most-common profile styles people are using and some amazing examples of creativity.

 - Follow people you know and want to get to know.
-Every week, I start following a few more health coaches and wellness pros on Twitter that I know from the Health and Wellness Bloggers Facebook group.
+Every week, I start following a few more health coaches and wellness pros on Twitter that I know from my private Facebook group.
 And because I listen to several health-and-wellness-themed podcasts each week, I always discover new people there to follow on Twitter.

 - Share content along with your personality.
 I’m a voracious blog reader — hitting nearly three dozen each week — and I love sharing my favorite posts on Twitter and also linking to my favorite podcast episodes.